AnyaJoy/pet-adoption-be/README.md

 # Pet Adoption Project

 A pet-adoption web platform, where users can sign up, search and adopt pets.
-This repository only contains front-end part of the project.
+This repository only contains back-end part of the project.

 ## Table of contents